 What tests will the doctor use to tell if my child has osteosarcoma?

 Physical exam: The doctor will check for general signs of health as well as examine the place around the swelling, lump or break.
-The doctor will also ask about your child’s or teenager’s health history and any previous health conditions or medical treatments.
+The doctor will also ask about any previous health conditions or medical treatments.

-X-ray: If your child or teenager has signs of an osteosarcoma, your doctor will order X-rays.
+X-ray: An X-ray is usually the first imaging test your doctor will order.
 If there is a tumor, it will usually show up on the X-ray.

 MRI and CT: The doctor may also order an MRI scan, a CT scan (also called a CAT scan), or both.
-MRI scans take pictures that help the doctor see if the tumor has destroyed any of the bone, and a CT scan is useful to look at the belly to see if the disease has spread.
-Before a CT scan, your child or teenager might be given a kind of dye, either with a shot, or to be swallowed.
+MRI scans take pictures that help the doctor see if the tumor has destroyed any of the bone, and a CT scan is useful to look at the chest and belly to see if the disease has spread.
+Before a CT scan, the doctor may inject or ask you to swallow a special kind of dye.
 The dye helps the organs or tissues show up more clearly on the scan.

-Other tests: If your child or teenager has osteosarcoma, more tests will be done to see if the cancer has spread to the lungs or other organs.
-A bone scan will see if the cancer has spread to other bones.
-Before the bone scan, your child or teenager will be given a small shot of a radioactive substance that helps cancer cells show up on the scan.
+Other tests: The doctor may recommend other tests to see if the cancer has spread to the lungs or other organs.
+For example, a bone scan will help the doctor see if the cancer has spread to other bones.
 Other tests may also be needed.

 Osteosarcoma: A Multidisciplinary Approach to Diagnosis and Treatment by JC Wittig, J Bickels, D Priebat, J Jelinek, K Kellar-Graney, B Shmookler, MM Malawer (American Family Physician March 15, 2002, http://www.aafp.org/afp/20020315/1123.html)